17 Things You Don’t Need for Your New Baby

 I once bought into the whole buy-it-once-and-don’t-worry-again mindset for a car seat.
-Then again, when I first purchased a car seat around 18 yrs ago, I lived in my country where the law about car seat use at the time wasn’t as harsh and didn’t even require their use past 5-6 yrs old (if I remember correctly).
+Then again, when I first purchased a car seat over 18 yrs ago, I lived in my country where the law about car seat use at the time wasn’t as harsh and didn’t even require their use past 5-6 yrs old back then (if I remember correctly).
 Anyway, at the time I spent an insane amount of money on a car seat that was supposed to last for as long as my child needed to sit on it.
 And it worked.

 However, when I was shopping around for a car seat for my youngest, I came to the realization that not only does the law here is far more strict, but also car seats expire!
 Who knew!?
 Well, I didn’t know.
 When I found that out, I resolved to get a good car seat but did not worry about how long I could possibly sit my child in it.
 After all, the darn thing was going to expire long before she was old enough to sit in the car without it.

 What should you do?
 Do your homework.
 Research the heck out of the car seats that interest you.
 Remember, price does not guarantee quality, so going for the most expensive one is not a sure way to keep your little one safe.
 When choosing one, keep in mind your car specs (Think type of seat belt, for example), amazing reviews and of course, the car seat’s features.

 Do not buy a car seat thinking that your baby will stay little for a long time.
 They don’t.
 In fact, they grow very fast.
 But also, don’t buy one that you can picture your 5-6 yr old sitting on.
 Most car seats expire 5-6 yrs after the manufacture’s date, so by the time your kid is ready for school, you’ll also be shopping for another, more appropriate seat for him/her.

 17. Breastfeeding cover